yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Rogue/Overview.rst

 Please see the :doc:`Build_Guide` for more information about integration of this software stack into other ecosystems.

-Graphics Demos
+Graphics demos
 ==============

-Along with the graphics driver and userspace libraries, the SDK also includes example applications.
-Some of the demos are based on the IMG Native_SDK examples.
+Along with the graphics driver and user space libraries, the SDK also includes example applications.
+Some demos are from on the Imagination (IMG) Native_SDK examples.

 The following 3D Graphics demos are available.
-The table below provides a list of these demos, with a brief description.
+The following table provides a list of these demos, with a brief description.

 .. list-table:: Demos